Portsmouth Corporation Tramways

 At some point, probably in the 1920s, the 'P.C.T' collar badges were dispensed with in favour of the small Portsmouth shield badge that had previously adorned the caps.
 Given that marked chrome 'tramway' buttons have survived in considerable numbers, it is probable that the shield badges were also changed to chrome at some point prior to closure.

-It is unclear what uniforms were worn by inspectors, either during the early years or towards the end of tramway operation.
-Several examples of bullion-embroidered cloth badges have survived for senior grades ('TIMEKEEPER', 'INSPECTOR', 'DEPOT INSPECTOR' and 'CHIEF INSPECTOR' are known); it is highly likely that these badges were worn on the jacket collars.
-Little is known about senior staff headwear, though some photographs suggest that the early caps may have been either of the kepi or dropping-peak type.
-A photograph taken late on in the tramways life clearly shows a senior uniformed member of staff wearing a tensioned-crown peaked cap, which if other systems are anything to go by, probably replaced the earlier caps a good few decades earlier.
+It is unclear what uniforms were worn by inspectors, either during the early years of the tramway or towards the end of operation.
+Several examples of bullion-embroidered cloth badges have, however, survived for senior grades ('TIMEKEEPER', 'INSPECTOR', 'DEPOT INSPECTOR' and 'CHIEF INSPECTOR' are known), and it seems likely that these were worn on the jacket collars.
+Little is known about senior staff headwear, though some photographs suggest that the early caps may have been either of the kepi or drooping-peak type.
+A photograph taken late on in the tramways life clearly shows a senior uniformed member of staff wearing a tensioned-crown peaked cap, which if other systems are anything to go by, probably replaced the drooping-peak caps a good few decades earlier.
 These caps carried elaborate embroidered-cloth cap badges that probably bore the full system title in gold bullion (see below for an example).
 It is likely that the most senior grade, i.e., the Chief Inspector, wore a slightly more elaborate cap badge, but still of bullion-embroidered cloth.

-In common with the majority of UK tramway systems, Portsmouth employed female staff during the Great War (from 1915) to replace male staff lost to the armed services; these ladies were overwhelmingly employed as conductresses, though a few were trained as drivers in 1918.
-It is unclear what uniforms were issued initially, though there is no reason to think that these were any different from those issued in August 1916, which comprised long tailored single-breasted jackets with five buttons, a waist belt with buttons, two waist pockets, high, fold-over collars and epaulettes; the collars bore the same one-piece 'P.C.T' collar badges as the jackets worn by male employees.
-Two types of cap were worn, one probably for winter wear, and the other probably for summer wear.
-Both were of the tensioned-crown type, one type with a woven straw crown (presumably for summer use) and the other a baggy crown, often called a motor cap.
+In common with the majority of UK tramway systems, Portsmouth employed female staff during the Great War (from 1915 onwards) to replace male staff lost to the armed services; these ladies were overwhelmingly employed as conductresses, though a few were trained as motorwomen in 1918.
+It is unclear what uniforms were issued initially, though there is no reason to think that these were any different to those issued in August 1916, which comprised long tailored single-breasted jackets with five buttons, a waist belt with buttons, two waist-level pockets, high fold-over collars and epaulettes; the collars bore the same one-piece 'P.C.T' collar badges as the jackets worn by male employees.
+Two types of cap were worn, one probably for winter wear, and the other probably for summer.
+One type had a tensioned-crown made from woven straw (presumably for summer use), the other a baggy crown, a type that is usually referred to as a motor cap.
 The caps bore the same badges as those worn by male tramcar crews, i.e., a script-lettering 'Conductor' badge until September 1916, and the new nickel and blue enamel pattern from then onwards.

 Portsmouth Corporation Tramways was officially renamed the ‘City of Portsmouth Passenger Transport Department’ on 14th July 1936, barely four months before the last tram ran.
-Whilst the ‘CofPPTD’ cap badge illustrated below could have been issued to tramway staff, it is highly unlikely that it was.
+Whilst the ‘CofPPTD’ cap badge illustrated below could have been issued to tramway staff, it seems inherently unlikely given the short time span.

 Images